fatemsumaiya/FinalProject/README.md

 - the ability to organize all your to do lists into different sections
 - the ability to jot down how much time a certain task took
 - Any feedback or comments is strongly encouraged

+Some things I learned:
+- got my hands on mongoDB and it was very interesting to finally be able to utilize data to create a program!
+-downloaded tailwindCSS for the first time; seen many people use it and never had the chnace to use it myself -I downloaded an extension called ES7+ to use REACT components -